Learn how you can stall the development of full-blown Multiple Myeloma with evidence-based nutritional and supplementation therapies.

 Click the orange button to the right to learn more.

-A diagnosis of monoclonal gammopathy of undetermined significance (MGUS) is a double-edged sword.
+Monoclonal gammopathy of undetermined significance (MGUS) is a double-edged sword.
 The good news is that you have caught a possible future incurable blood cancer early and may able to prevent your MGUS from becoming full-blown Multiple Myeloma for years if not for the rest of your life.

 Your other challenge with a diagnosis of any form of pre-myeloma (SBP, MGUS, SMM) is that your oncologist will likely tell you that MGUS is asymptomatic and that your only option is to watch and wait.
+Fortunately there are evidence-based therapies shown to reduce your risk of a diagnosis of multiple myeloma.

 When I was diagnosed with a form or pre-MM (a single bone plasmacytoma) my oncologist told me that nothing could be done.
 Yes, there was a small chance (3%) that my SBP would not become full MM but all I could do was to watch and wait.